pennlabs/website-2020-01/README.md

 ## Installation
 1. Install dependencies using `npm install` in the project directory.
-2. Run application using `npm dev`.
+2. Run application using `npm run dev`.
 3. Access application at [localhost:3000](http://localhost:3000).

 ## Current Maintainers